posconnetwork/JS-Data-Retrieval-Sample/README.md

 The sample code in [VHHK.ts](VHHK.ts) will retrieve information for Hong Kong International Airport (VHHH) in VHHK FIR.

 The sample code in TypeScript embeds type annotations for easy understanding as well as context-aware code completion in popular IDEs.
-Run `npm run build` for plain JavaScript.
+Run `npm run build` for CommonJS.
+You can also write in CommonJS directly.

 ## How do I test locally?

-To test `VHHK.ts` (or `VHHK.js` if you write in JavaScript directly), run `npm test ./VHHK VHHH` where VHHK is the FIR and VHHH is the aerodrome.
+To test `VHHK.ts` (or `VHHK.js` if you write in CommonJS directly), run `npm test ./VHHK VHHH` where VHHK is the FIR and VHHH is the aerodrome.

 ## I'm done, now what?